flutter/flutter-intellij/CONTRIBUTING.md

   - In order to have the platform sources handy, clone the IntelliJ IDEA Community Edition repo (`git clone https://github.com/JetBrains/intellij-community`)
-  - Sync it to the same version of IDEA that you are using (`git checkout idea/171.3780.107`).
+  - Sync it to the same version of IntelliJ as given by `baseVersion` in gradle.properties (`git checkout 211.7628`).
 It will be in "detached HEAD" mode.
   - Open the Project Structure dialog (`File > Project Structure`).
 In the `IntelliJ IDEA Community Edition` sdk, go to the `Sourcepaths` tab and add the path to `intellij-community`.
 Accept all the root folders found by the IDE after scanning.
   - Do the same for the intellij-plugins repo to get Dart plugin sources.
-Sync to the same version as in lib/dart-plugin.
+Sync to the same version as before.
-    (`git checkout webstorm/171.4006`)

 ## Working with Android Studio